 Our patient advocacy team is dedicated to understanding the patient perspective and needs of the communities impacted by the therapeutic areas we serve.
 We support the efforts of these communities who raise awareness, educate and empower patients to be active participants in their care.

-One of the many programs we support is the American Lung Association’s "Kickin’ Asthma," a national, school-based asthma self-management program for children ages 11 to 16 (Sixth grade to 10th grade).
+One of the many programs we support is the American Lung Association’s "Kickin’ Asthma," a national, school-based asthma self-management program for children ages 11 to 16 (6th grade to 10th grade).
 This program aims to educate and empower kids to manage their asthma through a fun and interactive approach.
-Children learn how to recognize symptoms, their environmental triggers and understand proper medication use.
+Children learn how to recognize symptoms and their environmental triggers and to understand proper medication use.

 Kickin’ Asthma is the only program that has been proven effective in teaching kids asthma self-management skills, leading to increased asthma awareness among school personnel and decreasing emergency room visits.1 As an evidence-based program, Kickin’ Asthma was also highlighted as part of best-practice recommendations for schools, community-based agencies and state health departments, and recognized as a program that is especially promising when implemented in low-income or minority communities to promote health equity.2,3Learn more about "Kickin’ Asthma"

 No disease is “too small” or “too big.”
 We research and develop medicines for a broad range of serious medical conditions, including blindness-causing diseases, cancer, inflammatory conditions, pain, rare diseases and infectious diseases.Therapeutic research areas